mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 **Question:** Roshi?
 I’m not sure what you mean when you say “called in question.”

-**Katagiri:** Called in question means it becomes in question.
+**Katagiri Roshi:** Called in question means it becomes in question.
 Thinking, what it is.
 If you see this [tatami](glossary#tatami): the tatami becomes something existent, which you can see as an object.
 Thinking and acting, what it is, that is “calls in question.”
 Is that okay?

 #### 58:24

 **Question:** Roshi?
 Is the word *sentient* in the phrase “save all sentient beings”?

-**Katagiri:** That is exactly the same as *all*.
+**Katagiri Roshi:** That is exactly the same as *all*.

 **Same person:** Is it necessary?
 From your explanation, it sounded like you were trying to save *all* beings.
 And the word *sentient* seems unnecessary.

-**Katagiri:** When you say *all*, when you use *all*, it is not limited by all living beings.
+**Katagiri Roshi:** When you say *all*, when you use *all*, it is not limited by all living beings.
 [It is] including animate or inanimate beings.
 Temporarily we say *all sentient beings*, but in the Chinese term, it is not limited by all living beings. *All beings*.

 **Same person:** So is that kind of a translation *[unintelligible]*?

-**Katagiri:** I don’t know.
+**Katagiri Roshi:** I don’t know.

 *[Some chuckles.]*